China mandates 3-day Olympic torch relay amid virus concerns

-BEIJING (AP) — China is limiting the torch relay for the Winter Olympic Games to just three days amid coronavirus worries, organizers said Friday.
+BEIJING (AP) — China is limiting the torch relay for the Winter Olympics to only three days amid coronavirus worries, organizers said Friday.

-The flame will be displayed only in enclosed venues that are deemed “safe and controllable,” according to officials speaking at a news conference.
+The flame will be displayed only in enclosed venues that are deemed “safe and controllable,” according to officials.

 No public transit routes would be disturbed and normal life would continue for the 20 million residents of the capital, where a handful of new COVID-19 cases have been recorded over recent days.

-Beijing’s Deputy Sports Director Yang Haibin said safety was the “top priority,” with the pandemic, venue preparations and the possibility of forest fires in Beijing’s cold, dry climate all factored in.
+Beijing’s deputy sports director, Yang Haibin, said safety was the “top priority,” with the pandemic, venue preparations and the possibility of forest fires in Beijing’s cold, dry climate all factored in.

-The relay will run Feb.
-2-4, taking in the three competition areas of downtown Beijing, the suburb of Yanqing and Zhangjiakou in the neighboring province of Hebei.
+The relay will run from Feb.
+2-4, taking in the three competition areas of downtown Beijing, the suburb of Yanqing, and Zhangjiakou in the neighboring province of Hebei.

 The Games have already been impacted on a scale similar to that experienced by Tokyo during last year’s Summer Olympics.